Inside you’ll find: The best books about homeschooling for mamas to read!

 Best Books for Homeschool Moms’ Inspiration:

-For the Children’s Sake: Foundations of Education for Home and School I find this book so lofty and beautiful.
-Based on Charlotte Mason’s philosophy, this book will inspire you to greatness.
+For the Children’s Sake: Foundations of Education for Home and School If you’re curious about a Charlotte Mason education, most people would point to this book as the one that convinced them, even as very young mothers.
+I find this book so lofty and beautiful.
+This book will inspire you to greatness.
 When you need to pull yourself out of the trenches of worksheets and research papers, Macaulay will raise your eyes to your God-given calling of educating and loving a human soul.
 It’s humbling, but doable.
 If you want to get pumped up about the glorious task of educating your children, this is it!

 One thing ALL homeschoolers agree on is the vital nature of reading good books.
 Sarah Mackenzie is a trailblazer, leading the revival of family read-aloud time as a way not to just grow in intellect but forge meaningful relationships and lasting character.
 The book lists in the back are GOLD!